Citi Simplicity® Card review: A no-fuss balance transfer card

 Citi Simplicity® Card Overview

 If you need to pay off credit card debt, the Citi Simplicity Card could be a big help.
-It’s one of the most forgiving balance transfer credit cards out there as it not only possesses one of the longest intro APR periods currently available for balance transfers, but also carries no annual fee, late fees or penalty APR.
-New cardholders can take advantage of a 0 percent intro APR for 21 months on balance transfers made within the first four months of account opening (19.24 percent to 29.99 percent variable APR thereafter).
+It’s one of the most forgiving balance transfer credit cards out there, sporting one of the longest intro APR periods currently available for balance transfers with no annual fee, late fees or penalty APR.
+New cardholders can take advantage of a 0 percent intro APR for 12 months on purchases and 21 months on balance transfers made within the first four months of account opening (18.49% - 29.24% (Variable) APR thereafter).

-However, this card is something of a one-trick pony.
-Despite having a strong intro APR on balance transfers, its intro APR on new purchases is relatively short.
-The card also doesn’t include a rewards program or welcome offer, so it doesn’t carry the long-term value you’ll find rewards cards that feature balance transfer offers.
+However, the card doesn’t include a rewards program or welcome offer, so it doesn’t carry the long-term value you’ll find with rewards cards.

 Rewards